A Sacramento Living Trusts Lawyer You Can Trust

 Many misconceptions about trusts keep people from obtaining one when they need one.
 Some of these myths and the truths behind them include:

-• Only wealthy people need them – in reality, anyone can benefit from a trust through proper estate planning.
+• Only wealthy people need them – in reality, anyone who owns a home can benefit from a trust through proper estate planning.
+Other assets like bank accounts and 401Ks already have a beneficiary designated on the account but a home does not have that capability.

 • Trusts only benefit the heirs – your trust, like a revocable living trust, can help you control when your beneficiaries receive their inheritance, even while you are living.
 This way, you can enjoy seeing your loved ones receive your gifts for them.

-• Trusts will always avoid probate – most trusts are able to avoid the probate process, but ones that are poorly created may still call for the probate process.
+• Trusts will always avoid probate – most trusts are able to avoid the probate process, but ones that are poorly created may still need to go through the probate process.
 I can help you develop a trust that meets your needs.

 What Should You Include In A Revocable Trust?

 You should include your house in a revocable trust.
 You don’t necessarily need to put your cars in a revocable trust because we tend to change cars often.
-In a trust package in the estate funding package, you get a trust pour-over will because it’s for financial power of attorney.
-Then you get your health care directive.
-The pour-over will pour anything you left out and make those assets or property part of the trust; it can be anything less than $160,000.
+In a trust package in the estate funding package, you get a trust, a power of attorney, this is a financial power of attorney.
+Then you get your health care directive this is power over your medical decisions.
+The pour-over will pour anything you left out and make those assets or property part of the trust; it can be anything less than the current probate limit.
+As of this writing the probate limit is $188,750.
 If you buy a beautiful quarter-million-dollar motor home, title it to a trust.
-You want assets that are high-dollar value to be titled to the trust as if the trust owns it now.
-You’re the trust toward creating your trust.
+You want assets that are high-dollar value to be titled to the trust so the trust owns it now.
+You’re the trustor creating your trust.
 You’re the trustee managing all of your assets during your life, and you’re the beneficiary of everything during your life.

-Many people think that if they sell something to the trust, they don’t have it anymore, and that’s completely wrong because if you’re the beneficiary, the trustee and the trust, you own it.
-It is just a different way of titling it.
+Many people think that if they sell something to the trust, they don’t have it anymore, and that’s completely wrong because if you’re the beneficiary, the trustee and the trustor, you still own your assets.
+A trust is just a different way of titling ownership of your assets.

 What Assets Should You Exclude From A Living Trust?

-It’s not about the type of assets that should not be included in a revocable trust.
-It’s just that you can keep them out, and because it’s beneficiary-driven, you can give those funds to other people so that they’re not named in the trust.
-Some people want to keep it simple, and sometimes they want that money to get earmarked.
-Several clients have earmarked different funds to different people, so if you keep it under the trust, the trustee can manage it less.
+It’s not about what assets you should exclude but more what are the type of assets that do not need to be included in a revocable trust?
+There are different assets that you can keep out of your trust.
+For example bank accounts or 401 K accounts are assets where you already have beneficiaries listed so these accounts do not need to be listed in your trust.
+Further, you can give those funds to other people that are not named in the trust.
+Some people want to keep their trust simple, and sometimes they want certain funds to get earmarked for different uses.
+Several clients have earmarked a different set of funds or bank accounts to go to different people or charities.
+Thus, if you keep these distributions outside of your trust, the trustee also has less to distribute.

 What Are The Advantages Of Having A Revocable Trust?